 Hangers are necessary for storing and protecting valuable aircraft such as airplanes and helicopters.
-A fully custom airplane hangar is a great purchase the average pilot or small business can't readily afford.
+A fully custom airplane or helicopter hangar is a great purchase the average pilot or small business can’t readily afford.
 Where savings, financing, and other payment possibilities fall short, sometimes renting a hangar is the most low-cost solution.

 The cost to buy an airplane hangar is certainly suggests a serious purchase.
 In particular, great cost comes with custom-designed buildings and spaces with special systems.
 However, cost and price alone shouldn’t be your only considerations when determining whether to buy or rent.
 The advantages of owning an airplane hangar versus renting one are many.

-Factors Other Than Cost
+Factors Other Than the Hangar Rental Cost

 By buying in an airplane hangar you own, you can come upon a number of benefits over renting: